wp-plugins/string-locator/readme.txt

 By default a Smart-Scan is enabled when making edits, this will look for inconsistencies with braces, brackets and parenthesis that are often accidentally left.
 This drastically reduces the risk of breaking your site when making edits, but is not an absolute guarantee.

+As of version 1.6 the plugin will check for errors on your site after making edits, and if any are detected, will revert to the previous version of your edited file.

 ** Translations**